Gartcosh: History

 Smith & McLeans had considerable trouble purchasing the land for the extension of the steelworks from the original land owners.
 Most of Gartcosh at the time was owned by two strict presbyterian spinster sisters who were unswayed by the considerable financial offerings of the company.
 They eventually relented, on the condition that no public house, betting shop or Catholic church would ever be housed within the Gartcosh boundaries.
 This agreement still holds to this day.

-For this reason, Chapman's public house is built immediately outside of the natural boundary of Gartcosh (a small burn running to Glenboig).
+For this reason, a public house was built immediately outside of the natural boundary of Gartcosh, the Bothlin Burn, which runs to Glenboig.
+The pub, which was called Chapman's, has since closed and been replaced by housing.
 In the 1960s, there was a successful application for licensed premises, under the label of Gartcosh Works Social Club.
 There has never been a licensed bookmakers in Gartcosh.
 The resident Roman Catholic population travel to the neighbouring towns of Muirhead, Glenboig or Coatbridge to practise their faith.

 The Co-operative store was established in the late 19th century, situated at the junction between Old Gartloch Road and Lochend Road.
 The store closed down, date unknown, and has had a variety of uses since then.
 The building, known locally as the old Co-op Building, has three flats above the shop which are now privately owned and occupied.

 Gartloch Hospital was opened as in 1896.
 It was built on the Gartloch Estate which had been bought by the Glasgow City Council for nearly £8,600.
-It was then handed over to the Glasgow District Lunacy Board as a site for an asylum for the poor people of the Glasgow.
+It was then handed over to the Glasgow District Lunacy Board as a site for an asylum for the poor people of Glasgow.